alncat/opusTomo/README.md

 ## train_tomo for OPUS-TOMO <div id="train_tomo">

-When the inputs are available, you can train the vae for structural disentanglement proposed in OPUS-DSD's paper using
+When the inputs are available, you can train the vae for structural disentanglement proposed in OPUS-TOMO's paper using

 ```
 dsd train_tomo /work/ribo.star --poses ./ribo_pose_euler.pkl -n 40 -b 8 --zdim 12 --lr 5.e-5 --num-gpus 4 --multigpu --beta-control 0.8 --beta cos -o /work/ribo -r ./mask.mrc --downfrac 0.65 --valfrac 0.1 --lamb 0.8 --split ribo-split.pkl --bfactor 4. --templateres 160 --angpix 2.1 --estpose --tmp-prefix ref --datadir /work/
 ```

 The argument following train_tomo specifies the image stack.
-In contrast to OPUS-DSD, we no longer need to specify ctf since they are read from the subtomogram starfile.
+In contrast to OPUS-TOMO, we no longer need to specify ctf since they are read from the subtomogram starfile.
 Moreover, OPUS-TOMO needs to specify the angpix of the subtomogram, and also the prefix directory before the filename for subtomogram in starfile.

 The functionality of each argument is explained in the table: